 Remember, the actual marquee structure is just one piece of the puzzle.
 If you’re planning a marquee wedding reception, you’ll also need to make sure you have the following items accounted for depending on your requirements:

 Lighting for both inside and outside the marquee

 Heaters (for winter) or fans (for summer)

 Ask your marquee hire supplier if this is something they can assist with.
-If they don't supply the items directly, they’ll definitely be able to point you in the right direction.
+If they don’t supply these items directly, they’ll definitely be able to point you in the right direction.

-Now for the fun part - decking out your marquee with a beautiful selection of furniture and decor to bring your wedding vision to life!
-Keeping in mind that you’re working with a complete blank canvas, the following hire items will have to be considered:
+Now for the fun part – decking out your marquee with a beautiful selection of furniture and decor to bring your wedding vision to life!
+Keep in mind that you’re working with a complete blank canvas, so you’ll need to think about the following items:

 Cocktail furniture (for a stand up reception)